Darguima/UMinho-Schedule-Scraper/README.md

 # UMinho Schedule Scraper

+---
+#### ⚠️ Project Archived 🗃️

+This project was merged with [Calendarium](https://github.com/cesium/calendarium).
+You can find the PR [here](https://github.com/cesium/calendarium/pull/90), and the scraper code on [this folder](https://github.com/cesium/calendarium/tree/master/scraper).

+---

 Python script to scrape the University of Minho schedules pages to a JSON file to use on [Calendarium](https://calendario.cesium.di.uminho.pt/) of [CeSIUM](https://github.com/cesium).

 ## Running